 Measurements

-To ensure accurate data for research, several measurements devices will be included in the project.
+To ensure accurate vibration control and monitoring of the environmental parameters, several measurements devices will be included in the project.
 Sensor setup and data retrieval involves students’ knowledge of data capture with microcontrollers and I2C as was learned in courses such as SYSC 3010 and SYSC 4805.

 Vibration Sensor

 Measuring the displacement and frequency of the vibrations will be essential for matching the simulated vibrations to measured vibrations in the field.
 By using an accelerometer, the acceleration of the surface moving up and down can be measured.
-Calculations can convert this data to displacement and frequency.
-However, due to the small frequency and extremely small displacement, further filtering is likely required to cancel out noise outside of the accepted ranges of vibration.
+The displacement can be calculated and vibration frequency can be estimated from the acceleration measured.
+Due to the small frequency and extremely small displacement, filtering is likely required to remove the noises outside of the target frqeucy ranges of vibration.
 Appropriate accelerometers will be examined and tested to find the right fit.

 Another option for sensing vibration is a linear position sensor.
 Because the displacement will only be in the vertical direction, a sensitive linear position sensor could be set up in contact with the table surface.
 Frequency can be calculated from the data.